ejoncas/zd-search-challenge/README.md

 ## Showing Searchable Fields

-To see the list of all the searchable fields
+To see the list of all searchable fields

 ```
 shell:> showfields